OCF 2017-2018 Climbing Series Rules

 (b) All competitors will be required to provide proof of their citizenship once.
 Proof may include any appropriate government issued citizenship document.
 Proof can be provided to any member of the OCF Board.
 Any competitor who has not provided appropriate proof will not be included in the results for any Provincial or National level competition, will not be eligible to win any type of ribbon, medal, or award at those level competitions, and will not be eligible to earn any Series points for that competition.

 Athletes must be an Ontario resident to win any Ontario Cup.

 5. Series Points

-(a) Series points will be allocated only to OCF members, but that allocation will be based upon every competitor’s actual placement in their respective category, including the placement of non-members.
+(a) Series points will be allocated only to OCF members, but that allocation will be based upon every competitor’s actual placement in their respective category, including the

 (b) In cases of unbreakable ties at a competition, series points shall be awarded equally to the tied competitors taking into account the placements held by the competitors involved (i.e. – if two athletes tie for third place, they will be awarded the point value equal to the sum of points awarded to third place and fourth place divided by two.).*

 For the 2017/2018 series, speed will be a demonstration event only and rankings will not be awarded.*

 For Youth categories D, C, B, A, and Junior and Open athletes, series members will be ranked in their age/gender category based on their top four (4) results from any Series competition, but their final rankings must include no more than two (2) results from each discipline of Bouldering and Difficulty.

 Youth category E series members will not be ranked.*